2017 Survey of US hospital CEOs | Deloitte US has been added to your bookmarks.

 Turnover among hospital and health system chief executive officers (CEOs) is higher than in other industries.
 Along with navigating ever-changing policies and regulations, hospital CEOs must work with multiple payers, meet community obligations, stay current with evolving technology, contend with complex staffing issues, and keep their doctors and board members happy—all while delivering high-quality care.

-As a follow-up to our 2015 Deloitte Center for Health Solutions Survey of US Health System CEOs, we interviewed 20 health system CEOs to uncover key issues and trends that are top-of-mind.
-Over the course of the next several months, we will be releasing the top trends as a series of short-form reports on the following issues:
+As a follow-up to our 2015 Deloitte Center for Health Solutions survey of US health system CEOs, we interviewed 20 health system CEOs to uncover key issues and trends that are top-of-mind, including:

 - Implementing population health and value-based care